foglio1024/tera-custom-cooldowns/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://paypal.me/foglio1024)

-TCC is a material design-like style replacement for some of the TERA Online UI elements.
+TCC is a modern design replacement for some of the TERA Online UI elements.
-The application is still in early stage of development, there are bugs and there may be performance issues.

 ## **It's strongly suggested to install TCC as a TERA Toolbox module using Get More Mods tab.**